-Can a book offer therapy for Anxiety?
+Can a Mindfulness book offer therapy for Anxiety?

-Anyone whom takes a interest in counselling, psychology and therapy will be aware of the growing talk of Mindfulness, many therapies increasingly engage with and incorporate concepts of mindfulness.
+Anyone who takes an interest in counselling, psychology and therapy will be aware of the growing talk of Mindfulness, many therapies increasingly engage with and incorporate concepts of mindfulness.
 Clients report to me the benefits of mindfulness practice and I myself both formally and informally incorporate it both into my counselling practice and life.
-I often recommend mindfulness and discuss with clients how they might approach it, I often find clients whom are seeking help and therapy for anxiety benefit from it.
+I often recommend mindfulness and discuss with clients how they might approach it, I often find clients who are seeking help and therapy for anxiety benefit from it.

-This book I feel is one of the best books I have read on the subject, offering both practical experiences and some theoretical depth.
+This book I feel is one of the best books I have read on the subject of Mindfulness, offering both practical experiences and some theoretical depth.
 Interestingly its a fun read also!
 I enjoyed it more this time around than the first time I read it, maybe I was more “present” this time!

-If you find the book of interest, and want to learn more, a number of therapist offer mindfulness courses and I am happy to recommend one or two.
+If you find the book of interest and want to learn more, a number of therapist offer mindfulness courses and I am happy to recommend one or two.
 I have also found some wonderful free podcasts and online courses.
 Many people have found Mindfulness to greatly benefit them, however, keep in mind that not everyone finds it helpful and some find it unhelpful.